 Some enjoy the freedom of the open road.
 In some cities however, it's best to leave the driving to the professionals.
 Learn more about international driving here.

 It's best to do some research or consult with your travel advisor about your destination.
-Laws & attitudes in some countries may affect safety & ease of travel.
+Laws, customs & ethics in some countries may affect safety & ease of travel.
 Learn more about LGBTI Travel considerations here.

 The Cruise industry is changing much of it's health & safety protocol.
 Are you a first time cruiser?
 Have questions about citizenship documents, safety in ports overseas?
 Your travel advisor can help.
 Learn more about cruise guidelines & restrictions here.

 Many look upon tourists as easy prey.
 Especially older travelers.
 Learn more about possible distractions, common scams and how to be less vulnerable.
 Prepare yourself by reading up on popular scams here.